To read the previous entry, Catalina Part 1: Why I Love Catalina, and How I Hiked the Trans Catalina Trail, CLICK HERE.

 We took our sweet ass time before hitting the trail since we only had seven miles to hike.
 We wanted to get coffee and breakfast, and had to wait for the store to open to pick up a few supplies.
 I drank coffee with Soylent as creamer, a banana chocolate Cliff bar, and the deli made me breakfast potatoes with veggies and a side of fruit.
 If you're wondering why I never mention lunch, it's because we always snack for lunch while hiking.
 Breakfast is usually a bar, snacks throughout the day, then a real meal for dinner.
 This day's lunch snacks consisted of olives, vegan jerky, hummus and tortillas, Swedish fish, and Sour Patch Watermelons.
-We also carried Pretzel chips, Takis, peanut butter pretzels, Nutter Butters, sunflower seeds, and so on.
+We also carried Pretzel chips, Takis, peanut butter pretzels, Nutter Butters, sunflower seeds, and a few other snacks.

 I washed my face, made a phone call, sent off postcards (yes, like I said, I'm a nerd), then Tim and I said our goodbyes and hit our separate trails.
 I started walking up the dirt road, which was a slight incline but mostly flat.
 Within the first 2.5 miles was a pit toilet backed by ocean views.

 My knee felt sore as I wobbled, and every now and then I could feel a sharp pinch in my ankle.
 Because of this I went slow, feeling out how to continue moving in a way that hurt the least.
 Even with tendonitis I was having a good day, the sun was shining and the ocean was a clear emerald blue.
-Every now and then a car or truck headed to or from one of the private campgrounds (Boy Scouts, Girl Scouts, etc) lining the ocean cliffs.
+Every now and then a car or truck would pass headed to or from one of the private campgrounds (Boy Scouts, Girl Scouts, etc) lining the ocean cliffs.
 This made me feel better, since if things got too bad for me I could always hitchhike out (yes yes yes I know, hitchhiking is not allowed on Catalina Island.
 I never have tried there, but you know if you were injured and couldn't walk you would too).

 It was exciting walking into Parson's Landing.
 I passed the Boy Scout camp and followed the trail up a hill, with cacti and brush on either side.
 I could see the ocean from a new side of the island, and across a large field from me on another trail below a mountain was Tim.
 We had made it at the exact same time.
 I banged my sticks together and called for him, but he was heading straight to camp and couldn't hear me.
 I made it just a minute or two after he did, then took my shoes off to walk the beach and attempt to soak my leg and gross feet in the cold ocean water.
 My version of a seaweed wrap, exfoliating, salt water spa soak.